 JAFRI

-Jafri was a fun room to create because it was converted from the space that was once the outdoor toilet block!
-As the room had tiny windows, we enclosed a portion of the courtyard using a traditional lattice screen - the 'jafri' to provide the room with a sitting space bathed in natural light.
+Jafri is a double-bedded room that we had a lot of fun creating from the space that once housed the outdoor toilet block!
+Since the room had tiny windows, we incorporated a portion of the courtyard behind a wooden lattice 'jafri' to create an adjoining dayroom, bathed in natural light.

-Jafri has a double bed.
-A third person can be accommodated in the sitting room, if they are comfortable with the semi-outdoor nature of the room.
+A third person can be accommodated in the dayroom, provided they’re comfortable with the semi-outdoor nature of that part of the room.

 AGASSI